3kh0/ext-remover/README.md

 From [ltmeat.bypassi.com](https://ltmeat.bypassi.com), if you are interested in how this exploit works, check out that website.

 1. Find a page belonging to the extension you want to disable. `chrome://extensions`, `chrome://extensions-internals`, and `chrome://process-internals` are all good places to find your extension's ID (a 32-character lowercase string).
-You can also just do a simple Google search.
+You can also do a simple Google search.
 Once you have your ID, substitute it into the hostname in the URL below:

 ```
 chrome-extension://extensionidhereblahblah/manifest.json